Shilpa3107/Apex-Landing/README.md

 Open [http://localhost:9002](http://localhost:9002) in your browser to see the result.

+## 📝 Development Notes

+This project was initially scaffolded using an AI-powered tool, which generated the foundational structure and component boilerplate.
+The core UI, including the responsive layout and initial styling, was then refined and customized.
+Key areas of focus for the final interview selection include the overall **UI quality**, the **responsiveness** of the design across different devices, the logical and clean **project structure**, and the **clarity of the documentation**.

 ## 📁 Project Structure

 The project follows a standard Next.js App Router structure, with a clear separation of concerns: